itbusina/testlemon-docs/docs/docs/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us by email contact@itbusina.com
+If you have any questions about this Privacy Policy, please contact us by email at: contact@testlemon.com or contact@itbusina.com.